6 myths about Multiple Sclerosis

 A Vanderbilt expert sets the record straight on common misconceptions about multiple sclerosis.

 Moses: The average person with MS lives anywhere from seven to nine years less than a person without MS. MS is not a disease that really affects patient mortality in a significant way.
 However, it does affect what we call “morbidity,” which is about disability.
 So, a number of people over time can have more disability as a result of MS. It typically doesn’t shorten lifespans very much.

 2. Only old people get the disease.

 Moses: That’s absolutely false.
 Of all the chronic neurological illnesses that exist, MS is the one that affects people at the youngest age.
-The average person with MS is 29 years of age when they’re diagnosed; whereas with other chronic illnesses such as dementia, ALS, Parkinson’s disease typically people over 50 are diagnosed.
+The average person with MS is 29 years of age when diagnosed; whereas with other chronic illnesses such as dementia, ALS and Parkinson’s disease, people are typically diagnosed after 50.

 3. MS will leave a patient paralyzed or disabled in every case.